Mr-jas91/mern-e-com/README.md

 ## Project Description

 This is an e-commerce application built using Vite with React for the frontend and Express for the backend.
-The application has separate interfaces for users and admins.
-The frontend is split into two parts, one for users and one for admins.

-- The user interface can be accessed at `localhost:3000`.
-- The admin interface can be accessed at `admin.localhost:3000`.
+The application provide feature to make a order and track the order.

 The backend handles authentication using JWT for token generation and bcrypt for password hashing.
 The application includes login, logout, and signup functionalities.

 ## Features

-- User authentication (signup, login, logout)
+- User authentication (signup, login, logout, currentuser)
 - Password hashing using bcrypt
 - Token-based authentication using JWT
-- Separate interfaces for users and admins

 ## Technologies Used